-Because leather-making not only hurts animals but people and the planet too.
-It’s an unsustainable practice that plays a big role in turning the fashion industry into a polluting mess with little to no transparency.
+Although leather making has a 7000-year old tradition, in its current form, it is an unsustainable practice that plays a big role in turning the fashion industry into a polluting mess with little to no transparency.
 We are here to change this.

 “The most polluting part of leather processing - without a doubt - is tanning.“

-Leather products are known for their durability and long lifetime, but the chemical treatments during production affect the end-of-life of the material as well.
-They make the leather resistant to chemical, thermal, and microbiological degradation and basically make tanned leather non-biodegradable.
+Leather is praised for being a natural material as opposed to plastic alternatives, but the chemical treatments during production affect the end-of-life of the material as well.
+They make the leather resistant to chemical, thermal, and microbiological degradation and significantly slow down its biodegradation process.

 The list of problems with traditional leather production is long, and although there are efforts to move it into a more sustainable direction, leather production - on the current scale - will never be sustainable.